pranavbond007/Ai.Interview/README.md

-# 🤖 AI.Interview - AI-Powered Interview Coach
+# 🤖 MockMind - AI-Powered Interview Coach

-**AI.Interview** is a comprehensive full-stack platform designed to help users **master their interview skills** through realistic practice environments.
+**MockMind** is a comprehensive full-stack platform designed to help users **master their interview skills** through realistic practice environments.
 It empowers candidates by:
 - Generating **tailored technical and behavioral questions** from uploaded resumes
 - Providing **instant feedback** on fluency, grammar, and content relevance
 - Offering **real-time transcription** with fillers and pauses preserved